siddhi-io/www/en/docs/docs/siddhi-as-a-kubernetes-microservice.md

 siddhi    siddhi    10.0.2.15   80        2m
 ```

-!!!
-Note "Using a custom-built Siddhi runner image"
-    If you need to use a custom-built `siddhi-runner` image for a specific `SiddhiProcess` deployment, you have to configure `container.image` spec in the `power-surge-app.yaml`.
-    Refer the documentation on creating custom Siddhi runner images bundling additional JARs [here](../docs/config-guide.md#adding-to-siddhi-docker-microservice).
-    If you are pulling the custom-built image from a private Docker registry/repository, specify the corresponding kubernetes secret as `imagePullSecret` argument in the `power-surge-app.yaml` file.
-For more details on using docker images from private registries/repositories refer [this documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).

 **_Invoke Siddhi Applications_**

 To invoke the Siddhi App, obtain the external IP of the ingress load balancer using `kubectl get ingress` command as following.